mieweb/docs/content/functions/system-administration/security/security-role-settings.md

 * Enable AI Assistant: This allows the user to utilize Artificial Intelligence by clicking the dark gray AI icon at the top right of the system.
 * Require 2FA: This setting controls whether to encourage or force users to set up 2FA (two factor authentication).
 This setting is available in RC202509 and newer.
 * System Maintenance: Allows users to lock the system for maintenance and access it while others are restricted.
 Used in conjunction with the system setting System/Maintenance/Lock.
 This option is only available in RC202403 and newer.
+* OTP Required: If Yes, this requires users who sign in to include a One-Time Password (OTP) in addition to their username and password.
+The OTP will be sent to their configured contact information.

 **E-Chart**